The 'Racial Cleansing' That Drove 1,100 Black Residents Out Of Forsyth County, Ga.

 GROSS: You describe a festival-like atmosphere at this public execution, but public executions were illegal at the time in Forsyth County.
 They were supposed to be doing these hangings in an enclosed space, so that the public wouldn't see.
 So what happened there?

-And, you know, the short version is that the night before the hanging, a group of whites came to the area where that had been erected and burned the fence down.
-But very tellingly they left the gallows completely untouched, so there was a real conspiracy to - for everyone to see this.
-And, you know, in a lot of ways, it had the atmosphere of a lynching as well.
+The night before the hanging, a group of whites came to the area where that had been erected and burned the fence down.
+But very tellingly, they left the gallows completely untouched, so there was a real conspiracy to - for everyone to see this.
+And, you know, in a lot of ways, it had the atmosphere of a lynching, as well.
 People took souvenirs after the hanging.

-GROSS: We were able to find photographs of the hangings or of the crowds witnessing the execution?
+GROSS: Were you able to find photographs of the hangings or of the crowds witnessing the execution?

-PHILLIPS: You know, I did not find any photographs.
-I found lots of descriptions.
-You know, my search for photographs was interesting in that one of the places where I think I might have found such a photograph was in the Forsyth County newspaper.
-I relied on a lot of newspapers from Atlanta, from places as far away as The New York Times and especially Gainesville, the town next door.

 (SOUNDBITE OF SONG, "STRANGE FRUIT")

-BILLIE HOLIDAY: (Singing) Southern trees bear a strange fruit, blood on the leaves and blood at the root.
+BILLIE HOLIDAY: (Singing) Southern trees bear a strange fruit - blood on the leaves and blood at the root.
 Black bodies swinging in the Southern breeze, strange fruit hanging from the poplar trees.
-Pastoral scene of the gallant South, the bulging eyes...
+Pastoral scene of the gallant South...

-GROSS: This is FRESH AIR.
-I'm Terry Gross with my guest Patrick Phillips, author of the new book "Blood At The Root: A Racial Cleansing In America."
-It's a nonfiction book about how white people of Forsyth County, Ga., drove out the entire black population in 1912 after a young, white woman was raped and another was raped and beaten to death.
+BIANCULLI: This is FRESH AIR.
+I'm David Bianculli, in for Terry Gross, back with more of Terry's 2016 interview with Patrick Phillips.
+He's the author of "Blood At The Root: A Racial Cleansing In America," which is now out in paperback.
+It's a nonfiction book about how the white people of Forsyth County, Ga., drove out the entire black population in 1912 after a young, white woman was raped and another was raped and beaten to death.
 Phillips grew up in Forsyth County.

 PHILLIPS: That's right.
 That's right.

 PHILLIPS: You know, our move there is complicated, and I think that it's not that my parents didn't know that Forsyth County was racist.
-It was that it was so common in 1977 in Georgia, and I think an important part of their background is my parents are both from Birmingham.
-And they were, you know, my father graduated from high school in 1955.
+It was that it was so common in 1977 in Georgia.
+And I think an important part of their background is my parents are both from Birmingham.
+And they were - you know, my father graduated from high school in 1955.
 So they were young people on one side of a real generational split in their families.
-And they, you know, my father was in seminary at Emory and had met Martin Luther King in the really, you know, sort of vital early days of the Civil Rights movement.

 PHILLIPS: You know, there was a lot of fear in the week - maybe the month after the march in '87.
-Oprah Winfrey came to Georgia, came to Forsyth County and she was in, I think, her sixth month as a talk show.
-She had this new "Oprah Winfrey Show," brand new show at the time.
+Oprah Winfrey came to Georgia, came to Forsyth County.
+And she was in, I think, her sixth month as a talk show host.
+She had this new "Oprah Winfrey Show" - brand-new show at the time.
 And, you know, she cites her visit to Forsyth as one of her, you know, proudest moments of the entire history of the show.
 She came to Forsyth, filmed an episode on the town square at which she invited white residents of Forsyth to come and talk to her about what had happened.
-And when she left, you know, she gave an interview, and one of her takeaways where she said there are a lot of white people in this community who are very afraid.
+And when she left, you know, she gave an interview, and one of her takeaways - where she said there are a lot of white people in this community who are very afraid.

 GROSS: What's the racial and ethnic makeup of Forsyth County now?